 RESCUE AND ADOPTION

-We work closely with other rescues, non profit organizations and good Samaritans to help facilitate the transport, vetting and placement of animals.
+We work closely with other rescues, non profit organizations and good Samaritans to help facilitate the transport, rehabilitation, vetting and placement of animals.
 We take on many critical and high risk cases to prevent euthanasia and suffering.
 We also rescue, rehabilitate and eventually find permanent homes for sick, orphaned or injured animals who find their way into our care.
 In 2020, we rescued, transported and adopted out over 300 animals.
 If you are interested in adopting a companion (or two), please complete an application, available on our website.

 EXPOSING ANIMAL CRUELTY